AndriiChornii/test-plan/README.md

 <!-- https://github.com/AndriiChornii/test-plan/blob/main/assets/WalkMeLogo.png -->

-All next examples will be provided as screenshots from the Testiny platform
+All next examples will be provided as screenshots from the Testiny platform that I as desired for hodling QA documentation